-- Airport/hotel transfer on arrival
+- Transfer on arrival in Geneva

-- Travel insurance (a condition of travel; please contract Renaissance Tours or your travel agent for assistance)
+- Travel insurance (a condition of travel; please contact Renaissance Tours or your travel agent for assistance)

 Geneva – Hotel President Wilson*****

 Verbier – Hotel Le Vanessa ****

-NB.
-Hotels of a similar standard may be substituted
+N.B.
+Hotels of a similar standard may be substituted.